Advanced Features for Flurry Analytics with iOS¶

 Track geographic locations¶

-Flurry Agent does not require CoreLocation framework and will not collect GPS location by default.
+Flurry Agent does not require CoreLocation framework.

 Track user ID and demographics¶